 Topped with a crispy sugar topping and packed with juicy blueberries, these blueberry muffins will make your morning right.
 The recipe can be conveniently made with either fresh or frozen blueberries and takes almost no time to make and get in the oven!

 A muffin isn’t really a muffin unless it has a delicious muffin top!
 I personally prefer simply using Turbinado sugar and that’s what I’m doing here in this recipe.
 It’s easy and the muffin top comes out crunchy and sweet.
 Here are a few other ideas to top your blueberry muffins.

 Adjust Your Seasoning for the Season!

 There’s no reason why you can’t make slight adjustments to this very simple recipe.
 Small changes make a big different.
 In the winter, I like to add cinnamon and nutmeg to my batter.
 This creates a warm and cozy blueberry muffin that seems to scream a hot cup of tea beside the fire.
-In the spring and summer, I like to add stick with vanilla and either lemon or almond extract.
+In the spring and summer, I like to add stick with vanilla, lemon, or almond extract.
 This makes a brighter and lighter flavor for the muffin.

 - 1/2 cup unsalted butter (softened)